Particular/docs.particular.net/nservicebus/pipeline/features.md

  * Configuring required dependencies.
  * Enabling or disabling via configuration or based on conditions and dependencies.
- * Accessing the pipeline, settings and the container.
+ * Accessing the pipeline, settings and dependency injection.

 ## Feature API